ttadano/alamode/docs/source/anphondir/outputanphon.rst

 * ``PREFIX``.scph_thermo

- Constant volume heat capacity, vibrational entropy, and vibrational free energy calculated based on the self-consistent phononon calculation.
+ Constant volume heat capacity, vibrational entropy, and vibrational free energy calculated based on the self-consistent phonon calculation.
  Created when ``MODE = SCPH`` with **KPMODE** = 2.
  When ``FE_BUBBLE = 1`` is set in the **&analysis** field, an additional bubble correction term to the vibrational free energy is also calculated.